 I know I can be honest with you, because you are me and I am you.
 There is a truth amongst grieving mothers.
 We know each other's pain.

-Let me confess a few things to you, Angel Mama:
+Let me confess a few things to you, Angel Mom:

 My heart still hurts every single day, even if I say I'm ok.
 I have found a way to live with the loss of my daughter that brings me peace and allows me to give my surviving son a 'good' life.
 On the outside I am doing well, but I'm not over it - not by a long shot.

-I want want to scream when I hear people complain about their kids.
+7. I want want to scream when I hear people complain about their kids.
 I get it.
 I remember those insanely hard days when I wanted to pull my hair out.
 Parenting is hard work!
-Yet, I think to myself 'I would sell my soul to the devil if Katie would just argue with me one more time' or that I'd love to look into her room full of clothes on the floor, because that would mean that she was still alive.
+Yet, I think to myself 'I would sell my soul to the devil if Katie would just argue with me one more time' or that I'd love to look at the mess in her room, because that would mean that she was still alive.

 Living with grief means that we often wear a mask for those around us simply because it's easier than being real with those who just cannot understand.
 And I truly do not fault them for that.
 I certainly didn't know the realities of grief and child loss before Katie died either.